Skip to main content

 Advanced data filters

-Now that you have the basics, let's look at more advanced ways to use data filters: data subsets and polling sources.
+Now that you have the basics, let's look at more advanced ways to use data filters: data subsets and data sources.

 Using data filters to create data subsets